ecmwf/anemoi-docs/docs/contributing/governance.rst

  Anemoi Technical Subgroup (ATS)
 *********************************

-Anemoi is an open-source machine learning framework co-developed by several national meteorological institutions in collaboration with ECMWF.
+Anemoi is an open-source machine learning framework co-developed by a number of national meteorological institutions in collaboration with ECMWF.
 Details about individual contributors can be found in the `CONTRIBUTORS.md
 <https://github.com/ecmwf/anemoi-docs/blob/main/CONTRIBUTORS.md>`_ file